tenlevels/spruce/README.md

 **INSTALL**

   - Short version is to format your SD card to FAT32 and extract the zip onto your card.
 There is a very detailed step by step install guide in the zip file done by sundowndersport.
-Guide is here as well https://archive.org/details/install-guide_20240615_1825
+Install Guide is also here https://archive.org/details/install-guide_20240615_1825